matrix-org/synapse/contrib/workers-bash-scripts/create-multiple-stream-writers.md

 Remember to route necessary endpoints directly to a worker associated with it.

 If you run the script as-is, it will create workers with the replication listener starting from port 8034 and another, regular http listener starting from 8044.
-If you don't need all of stream writers listed in the script, just remove them from the ```STREAM_WRITERS``` array.
+If you don't need all of the stream writers listed in the script, just remove them from the ```STREAM_WRITERS``` array.

 ```sh
 #!/bin/bash